joshmorel/joshmorel.ca_pelican_old/content/install-nextcloud-dev-vm.rst

 Harden the security of the server as recommended in the `Nextcloud manual <https://docs.nextcloud.com/server/11/admin_manual/installation/installation_wizard.html#strong-perms-label>`_.

-Finally, add the host name and static IP to the by editing the config file:
+The last installation step is to add the host name and static IP by editing the php config file:

 .. code-block:: console

    sudoedit /var/www/nextcloud/config/config.php

-Update the ``trusted_domains`` variable as follows:
+Update the ``trusted_domains`` variable to:

 .. code-block:: php